What exactly are garlic scapes?

 Are garlic scapes edible?

 These tender green stalks are both edible and delicious, rather like tender, young asparagus with a delicious hint of garlic flavour.
-So if you grow your own garlic at home, you can trim the scapes away, knowing that you are both maximising your garlic bulb's potential, and harvesting a gourmet delicacy for the next meal.
+So if you grow your own garlic at home, you can trim the scapes away, knowing that you are both maximising your garlic bulb's potential, whilst harvesting a gourmet delicacy for the next meal.

 How can you cook scapes?